arriolac/OpenShakespeareData/README.md

 --

 <h5> AnnotateIt.org data example</h5>
-This is the JSON data that we took off [AnnotateIt.org](annotateit.org) and stored in our db
+This what is the JSON data in annotations.json looks like:
 ```javascript
 "timed_out": false,
   "took": 20,